Buddhism and euthanasia: Death and karma

 Buddhists believe that life begins at the point of birth and ends when the individual dies.
 Throughout the course of the individual's life, between life and death, they are to be respected with dignity, regardless of their state of mental capacity or psychometric functions.
 What constitutes life in a body is usma (heat), ayu (vitality), and vinanna (sentiency).

 Among Buddhists, there is much confusion as to when one is truly dead.
 Some consider death to be when the brain loses its functionality.
 And there are those who disagree with this idea.
-When Buddha passed away, according to ancient texts, his 25-year personal attendant Ananda declared him as dead.
+When Buddha died, according to ancient texts, his 25-year personal attendant Ananda declared him as dead.
 However, Ananda was later corrected by a monk senior to him, claiming that Buddha was only in a severe state of yogistic stupor.
 During this yogic trance, Buddha lacked any vital signs of life, making it unclear for future Buddhists to determine the point of death when such physiological states exist and are relayed in Buddhist literary texts.

 Although at death one loses all physical possessions, leaving their family, loved ones, and achievements all behind, death does not destroy all that belongs to a person.
 The purification of their character through virtuous and meditative practices carries over into their next life and into their mental sequence of continuation.